 Dyson is a British manufacturer specializing in vacuum cleaners, air purifiers, fans, and hand and hair dryers.
 They offer a broad selection of stick/handheld vacuums but have also developed canister vacuums as well as more conventional uprights.
-Regardless of design, they all feature the company's proprietary cyclone technology, which eliminates the need for a dirtbag.
+Regardless of design, they all feature the company's proprietary cyclone technology, eliminating the need for a dirtbag.

-The best Dyson vacuum for carpeted floors that we've tested is the Dyson Ball Animal 2.
-This upright model delivers exceptional performance on both low and high-pile carpets.
-It easily clears pet hair, larger debris like sand, and fine material like baking soda without losing suction as its good-sized dirt compartment fills.
-It has a somewhat bulky design, but its large, ball-like wheel helps it maneuver in cluttered spaces.
-It also has a long power cord, so you shouldn't need to swap outlets very often.
-The automatic surface type adjustment feature allows it to adapt as you move from cleaning shaggy carpets to low-pile area rugs.
-If you want to clean out-of-reach spots or under low-lying furniture, you can use it in a semi-handheld configuration by detaching its wand.
-There's also a wide variety of tools and brushes included that can help with different cleaning jobs, including a pet grooming tool.
+The Dyson Ball Animal 2 is the best Dyson vacuum for carpeted floors that we've tested.
+This upright model has a fantastic performance on low and high-pile carpet, where it easily picks up pet hair, bulkier debris like sand, and fine material like baking soda.
+Its performance stays consistent as its good-sized dirt compartment fills, and it has a long power cord, so you shouldn't need to switch power outlets too often.
+While it's a bulky vacuum, it has one big ball-like wheel that makes it more maneuverable in tight or cluttered areas.
+If you want to clean out-of-reach spots or under low furniture, you can use it in a semi-handheld mode by detaching the wand.
+It comes with quite a few tools and brushes to help with different cleaning jobs, including a pet grooming tool.

 The Cyclone V10 Absolute is the best Dyson vacuum for bare floors.
 This lightweight model has a stick/handheld design.
-It does a fantastic job on bare floors like linoleum and hardwood as it easily picks up pet hair as well as small and large debris.
-It comes with a wide assortment of accessories like a flexible crevice tool and a 180-degree extension cleaner so you can find a tool or brush that better suits your cleaning needs.
+It does a fantastic job on bare floors like linoleum and hardwood as it easily picks up pet hair and small and large debris.
+It comes with a wide assortment of accessories like a flexible crevice tool and a 180-degree extension cleaner, so you can find a tool or brush that better suits your cleaning needs.
 Thanks to its clip-on design, its parts are easy to assemble, which is good if you want to reconfigure it into a handheld.
 There are virtually no recurring costs either, so long as you perform regular maintenance on it.

 Like other Dyson vacuums, its build quality is just okay.
 It has a plastic feel, and the dirt compartment feels like it could crack if dropped.
 The filter can also get in the way of cleaning underneath a couch or table, and if you have a couple of rugs, it can get stuck on tassels.
-Its most-powerful mode provides under 10 minutes of runtime too, which is a bit short.
+Its most powerful mode provides under 10 minutes of runtime too, which is a bit short.
 Luckily, it has a lower power-intensity mode that you can use to extend its battery performance to over an hour.
 Overall, it excels on bare floors and offers versatile performance on carpet as well.

-Dyson produces a decently large variety of vacuum cleaners that work quite well on different surfaces, though you should expect to pay a hefty premium for that performance and versatility.
+Dyson produces a decently large variety of vacuum cleaners that work well on different surfaces, though you should expect to pay a hefty premium for that performance and versatility.
 Most offerings in their lineup are fairly maneuverable, easy to carry around, and come with a wide variety of brushes, but build quality is usually quite plasticky, and user maintenance is a little on the finicky side.
 In comparison, most Shark vacuums feel slightly better-built but perform worse on carpeted surfaces.
 Dyson vacuums tend to be stronger and more consistent performers on all surface types than those from BISSELL.

 Feb 24, 2021: Verified that we're still recommending the best products for our users and that they're in stock.

 Dyson specializes in producing vacuum cleaners, air purifiers, fans, and hand and hair dryers.
 They offer a broad selection of stick/handheld vacuums but have also developed canister vacuums and conventional uprights.
-They don't incur any recurring costs due to the implementation of Dyson's cyclonic technology across their lineup, which eliminates the need for a dirtbag while also filtering out allergens.
-As a general rule, Dyson vacuums are fairly lightweight, maneuverable, and versatile.
+They don't incur any recurring costs due to the implementation of Dyson's cyclonic technology across their lineup, eliminating the need for a dirtbag while also filtering out allergens.
+As a general rule, Dyson vacuums are lightweight, maneuverable, and versatile.
 That said, they also usually have a long list of parts to regularly clean, plasticky build quality, and, on cordless models, somewhat limited runtime on high-power modes.